Zoten64/The-Harbor-Hearth/README.md

 review the bakery, create an account to be recieve loyalty points with every order that can be exchanged for goods.
 Making an account will also let you take part of deals and save your payment information for faster ordering.
 Though an account is not required for ordering as that may be frustrating for users.

 The website also features a blog where the admins can post news, changes and other relevant information.
-Customers may comment and ask questions.

 As an admin you can create special accounts for employees where they have access to a page with pending orders with the ability to cancel.
 They also have access to answer and approve questions as well as delete inappropriate ones.